-Always look at the date when you read a hardware article.
+Always look at the date when you read an article.
 Some of the content in this article is most likely out of date, as it was written on December 10, 2001.
 For newer information, see our more recent articles.

 The sweetest thing about their position is that they have a lot of help.
 With the market share so large, Intel receives large support from all of the major computer manufacturers.
 Gateway, Dell, Compaq…they all are heavy on the Intel market.
 This is not surprising!
 When 80% of their customers come looking for an Intel-based computer, it is in their best interest to comply!
 Not only that, but it is in their interest to help push Intel sales.
 So now we have every main manufacturer putting out advertising for Intel.
 “Intel Pentium4 inside” is a slogan that has caught on with the consumers.

 Common Setup Characteristics

 When we look at the computers from the major manufacturers, we see one striking trend.
 The processor is the best part of the whole system.
 Not only that, but the processor is sometimes the only part of the system of any value!
 In that single characteristic, we can draw a very important insight — the large manufacturers do not care about quality systems or optimal arrangements.
 They care about making sales.
 They know that to the average consumer, “Intel Pentium4 inside” is the only slogan they know.
 When they are looking for a computer, the only requirement is that it has a Pentium4 processor.
 That is why the rest of the system can be poor quality — the processor is the only thing making the sale.
 So why aren’t they using AMD processors?
 The same reason.
 Why attempt to change the minds of your customers when you can make a quicker sale by giving them exactly what they want!?
 And there lies the perpetual nature of Intel’s marketing.
 By retaining a large market share, manufacturers are happy to go along for the ride and get a piece of that market!